Applied AI

 Two representative workflows illustrate how agentic systems operate in practice:

-• Post-interaction survey workflow: After a customer interaction event, an agent assesses context, selects tailored survey questions, distributes the survey to the customer (or system surrogate), collects responses, and stores structured feedback alongside metadata.
-If sentiment is negative or certain keywords appear, the agent initiates a targeted follow-up or escalates for human review.
+• Post-interaction survey workflow: After a customer interaction event, an agent assesses context, selects tailored questions, distributes the survey, collects responses, and stores structured feedback with metadata.
+If sentiment is negative or keywords appear, the agent initiates a targeted follow-up or escalates for human review.

-• Automated RCA workflow: When an incident is detected, a reasoning agent pulls telemetry across services, correlates with the topology, compares against historical RCA patterns, generates a probable root cause with confidence levels, and proposes remediation steps.
-A human reviewer validates the RCA before remediation actions are executed automatically or staged for approval.
+• Automated RCA workflow: When an incident is detected, an agent pulls telemetry across services, correlates with topology, compares against historical RCA patterns, generates a probable root cause with confidence levels, and proposes remediation steps.
+A human reviewer validates the RCA before actions are executed automatically or staged for approval.

 Reliability, testing, and safety practices